zhangyangzhy/GroupA-Line-bot/SPEC.md

 * If users press `"Read"` button, the LINE Chatbot will return corresponding news details.

-* If users press `"Favourite"` button, the LINE Chatbot will send a message to prompt users with "Saved Successful".
+* If users press `"@Favourite"` button, the LINE Chatbot will send a message to prompt users with "Saved Successful".

 ***2. News ranking***

-* Users can send chatbot `"Ranking"`, it will return a news ranking to users.
+* Users can send chatbot `"@Ranking"`, it will return a news ranking to users.
 That is to say after reading the news, the chatbot will count the reading time and store it into a Redis database.

 * The ranking will dynamically adjust the news.
 For example, the life of news is only for a day.
 The news will be removed, which exists more than a day.
 Of course, if the news is valid, the ranking will base on the reading time.